EduID-Mobile/ldap-oidc-provider/README.md

 3. Download eduid-oidc to the local machine and unpack it.
 4. Run ```cd ldap-oidc-provider; npm install```
 5.  change the file ```configuration/settings.js``` to match your environment
-6.  copy your local keys in to the key directories.
+6.  copy your local keys into the key directories.
 8. Create a Web-server Proxy, so nodejs is not directly exposed and restart the web-server.
 9. Run ```npm start```